-1. Convenience - Contributions are automatically deducted from your paycheck to make saving for your future a priority by paying yourself first.
-Increase, decrease or stop your contribution amount at any time.

-2. No IRS Tax Penalty - The 10% federal early withdrawal penalty typically assessed on withdrawals made before age 59 1⁄2 does not apply to 457(b) plans (like the MNDCP).
+- 1. Convenience Contributions are automatically deducted from your paycheck to make saving for your future a priority by paying yourself first.
+Increase, decrease or stop your contribution amount at any time. - early withdrawal penalty The 10% federal early withdrawal penalty typically assessed on withdrawals made before age 59 1⁄2 does not apply to 457(b) plans (like the MNDCP).
 The penalty does apply to withdrawals attributed to assets rolled in from other types of retirement savings plans (e.g. 401(k), 403(b) or Traditional IRAs).
-Withdrawals may be subject to ordinary income tax.

-3. Matching Dollars - Most State employees have a match through their union.
+Withdrawals may be subject to ordinary income tax. - 3.
+Matching Dollars Most State employees have a match through their union.
 Non-State employers may also match a portion of your contributions.
 Check with your employer for details.
-Investing Flexibility - You have the flexibility to select from a wide variety of investment options within the plan.

-5. Tax Savings - If you make pre-tax contributions, you don't pay federal or state income taxes until you take a withdrawal from your account.
+- 1. Investing Flexibility You have the flexibility to select from a wide variety of investment options within the plan. - Tax Savings If you make pre-tax contributions, you don't pay federal or state income taxes until you take a withdrawal from your account.
 This means you can actually lower the amount of current income taxes you pay each pay period.
-If you make after-tax contributions, you pay federal and state income taxes now but pay no income taxes when you withdraw from your account.1
+If you make after-tax contributions, you pay federal and state income taxes now but pay no income taxes when you withdraw from your account.1 how much to save each pay period.